 Center for Community-Based Learning and Action

-The Center for Community-Based Learning and Action, established in 2004 links students and faculty at Evergreen with organizations working on a wide range of community issues.
+The Center for Community-Based Learning and Action links students and faculty at Evergreen with organizations working on a wide range of community issues.

 The Center for Community -Based Learning and Action (CCBLA) supports the partnership of academic programs, students, and faculty, with community organizations.
 We aim to meet mutually agreed upon community needs to strengthen and enhance student learning through critical engagement.

-The Center for Community-Based Learning & Action is Evergreen's newest public service center.
+The Center for Community-Based Learning & Action is Evergreen's newest public service center, founded in 2004.
 The Center traces its roots to the five foci of Evergreen's unique education.
 Community-based learning increases personal engagement and promotes collaborative work.
 Theory is linked to practice.
 Community settings encourage students to learn across significant differences.
 Evergreen has always integrated community-based work into its programs.
 For this to continue faculty, staff, students and community members identified the need for a center focused on promoting community action.

 CCBLA has our own leaf on the Rafah Solidarity Mural!